 Mission of the Foundation

-The mission of the Sam and Alfreda Maloof Foundation for Arts and Crafts, a 501c3 non-profit organization, is to perpetuate excellence in craftsmanship, encourage artists and make available to the public the treasure house the Maloof’s lovingly created.
+The Sam and Alfreda Maloof Foundation for Arts and Crafts is organized as, a not-for-profit, public benefit corporation.
+The mission of which is to perpetuate excellence in craftsmanship, encourage artists and make available to the public the treasure house the Maloofs lovingly created.

 The Foundation pursues the promise inherent in this legacy as it: